How do pawn loans work?

-Pawn loans are a fast and simple way to borrow money without a credit check or bank institution.
-Loans are based on the value of your collateral, not your credit rating or annual salary.
-Subject to individual state laws, a typical pawn loan may have a term length of 30 days/one month, plus a 30-day/one month grace period.
+Pawn loans are the quickest way to borrow money without a credit check.
+Loan amounts are based solely on the value of your item that is used as collateral.
+Subject to individual state laws, a typical pawn loan has a term length of 30 days/one month, plus a 30-day/one month grace period.
 If you cannot pay back your pawn loan in full, including any applicable grace period, we offer extensions/renewals (where permitted by state law) to give you extra time.
 You may also choose to surrender your collateral as payment in full.

 What is an extension?

 If you are unable to pay back your pawn loan in full on its due date, you may eligible for an extension on your pawn loan.
 Getting an extension on your pawn loan will require you to pay a portion of the interest owed on your pawn loan, and then you may extend the length of your pawn loan.

 If you are unable to pay back your pawn loan in full on its due date, you are entitled to a renewal.
 With a renewal, you pay the interest that has accrued on your pawn loan in full, and a new pawn loan is written.
 The principal pawn loan amount remains the same, as does the interest rate, but the due date is reset for the full loan term.

 Will I lose my pawned item?

 The majority of customers repay their pawn loans and pick up their items.
 If a customer chooses not to repay the pawn loan, the merchandise/collateral for the loan is forfeited.
 1st United Pawn & Loan also purchases items of value if you do not wish to pawn your item.

 1st United Pawn and Loan bases pawn loan amounts on the value of the item being pawned.
 We research the item’s current appraised value, the item’s current condition and our ability to sell the item.
 We also do extensive research by reaching out to niche appraisers in our large network of partners.